Christmas-Specific Poisons for Both Cats and Dogs

-Many individuals have been led to believe that the poinsettia plant is deadly for pets and children, but this is actually an unlikely occurrence.
-This plant’s brightly colored leaves contain a sap that is irritating to the tissues of the mouth and esophagus.
-If ingested, the leaves will often cause nausea and vomiting, but it would take a significant amount of the plant’s material to cause poisoning, and most animals and children will not eat such a large enough amount because of the irritating taste and feel from the sap.
+Many believe that the poinsettia plant is deadly for pets and children, but this is actually an unlikely occurrence.
+The brightly colored leaves of this plant contain a sap that is irritating to the tissues of the mouth and esophagus.
+If ingested, the leaves will often cause nausea and vomiting.
+It would take a significant amount of the plant’s material to cause poisoning, and most animals and children will not eat such a large enough amount because of the irritating taste and feel from the sap.

 However, if the poinsettia plant has been treated with a pesticide, your furry friend could be at risk of becoming ill from ingesting the pesticide.
 The size of your pet and the amount of plant material ingested will determine the severity of the poisoning.
 Puppies and kittens are at the highest risk.
-Severe reactions to poinsettia plant or the the pesticide it has been treated with include seizures, coma, and in some cases, death.
+Severe reactions to poinsettia plant or the the pesticide include seizures, coma, and in some cases, death.

 Holly and Mistletoe